Tyler, the Creator discography

 On July 21, 2017, Tyler released his fifth studio album, Flower Boy, which included features from Frank Ocean, ASAP Rocky, Lil Wayne, and more.
 His sixth studio album, Igor, was released on May 17, 2019, and has features from Kanye West, Lil Uzi Vert, Playboi Carti, and others.
 Igor debuted at number one on the Billboard 200, becoming his first album to do so.
 His seventh studio album, Call Me If You Get Lost, was released on June 25, 2021.
 Both Igor and Call Me If You Get Lost, in 2020 and 2022 respectively, won the Grammy Award for Best Rap Album.
 These wins marked Tyler's first and second Grammy wins.
 A deluxe version of Call Me If You Get Lost, subtitled The Estate Sale, was released on March 31, 2023.
 It featured eight bonus tracks and included features from Vince Staples, ASAP Rocky, and YG.
 It was promoted by three music videos for the tracks "Dogtooth", "Sorry Not Sorry", and "Wharf Talk", which were released to YouTube on March 27, 29, and the 31, respectively.

 On October 28, 2024, Tyler released his eighth album, Chromakopia, with features from artists including Daniel Caesar, Doechii, and GloRilla.
-There is an additional feature by Playboi Carti on the track "Thought I Was Dead", which only appears on physical releases of the album.
-Nine months later, on July 21, 2025, Tyler released his ninth album Don't Tap the Glass, with features from artists such as Pharrell Williams (credited as Sk8brd), Madison McFerrin, and Yebba.
+There is an additional feature by Playboi Carti on the track "Thought I Was Dead", which only appears on physical releases of the album Chromakopia was released on October 28, 2024, and became Tyler, the Creator's third album to reach number one on the Billboard 200.
+The album was supported by singles including "Noid", "Sticky", and "Like Him"."Tyler, the Creator's 'CHROMAKOPIA' Debuts at No. 1 on Billboard 200" (2024)"Tyler, the Creator Releases New Album CHROMAKOPIA Out Now Via Columbia Records" (2024) Nine months later, on July 21, 2025, Tyler released his ninth album Don't Tap the Glass, with features from artists such as Pharrell Williams (credited as Sk8brd), Madison McFerrin, and Yebba.